brverbru/Testdoc/README.md

 ##Profile & profile details

-On the profile page, you can adjust your personal profile details, add social media accounts, manage your organisation or business, and access your billing plans.
+On the profile page, you can adjust your personal profile details, add social media accounts, manage your organization or business, and access your billing plans.
 >![profile page](http://i.imgur.com/GxF8CoZ.png?1)

 Connecting social media accounts in the Social Accounts tab allows you to share your dashboards without the need to login on an external site.

-Your organisation page provides an overview of members and contacts in your organisation as well as the possibility to add new members.
+Your organization page provides an overview of members and contacts in your organization as well as the possibility to add new members.

 The Plans & Billing page allows you to manage your licenses and payment options.
 >Check the available license plans [here](https://cumul.io/pricing)